 —OECD, Biofuels: Is the Cure Worse Than the Disease?

-There is certainly a limited role for some alternative fuels in particular contexts; Paul Mees noted in A Very Public Solution that use of compressed natural gas instead of diesel in vehicles that stop frequently in urban areas, such as buses and garbage trucks, would help put these essential services on a more sustainable footing.
+And electricity aside, there is certainly a limited role for some alternative fuels in particular contexts.
+Paul Mees noted in A Very Public Solution that use of compressed natural gas instead of diesel in vehicles that stop frequently in urban areas, such as buses and garbage trucks, would help put these essential services on a more sustainable footing.
 That was in 2000: in the 2020s, the same recommendation might be made for green hydrogen.

 But public transport already has the advantage here: even run using partly-coal-fired electricity and diesel fuel as at present, well-run and well-used public transport has energy use and emissions per passenger that are a fraction of those from present-day cars, and less even than those from the most efficient electric cars now available if charged from the grid.
-In the final analysis, the use of alternative fuels will have at best a marginal benefit, and will have no benefit at all unless accompanied by a substantial switch from car trips to public transport, walking and cycling.
+In the final analysis, the use of electricity and other alternative fuels will only deal with some kinds of pollution and other negative effects of cars, and then only if accompanied by a substantial switch from car trips to public transport, walking and cycling.

 No matter what powers a car, there’s still too many cars on the road.
 Bit of a guilt trip for me, sitting in static traffic.
 Ho hum.